 Kenn, S., Weber-Carstens, S., Weizsaecker, K. and Bercker., S. (2009).
 Prone positioning for ARDS following blunt chest trauma in late pregnancy.
 International Journal of Obstetric Anesthesia, 18(3), 268-271.

-Kruse, R.A., Gudavalli, S. and Cambron, J. Chiropractic treatment of a pregnant patient with lumbar radiculopathy.
+Kruse, R.A., Gudavalli, S. and Cambron, J. Chiropractic treatment of an expecting woman with lumbar radiculopathy.
 Journal of Chiropractic Medicine, 6(4), 153–158.

 Murphy, B. (2010).
 Traditional birth secrets: The Rebozo.
 Available from: http://birthunplugged.blogspot.in/2010/11/traditional-birth-secrets-rebozo.html.